FedySexyVibes/coin-sdk-php/number-portability-sdk/README.md

 ## Setup

+#### Usage
+Run `composer require coin/sdk` in your own project to use this SDK.

-### Sample Project for the Number Portability API
+#### Sample Project for the Number Portability API
-- A sample project is provided in the `number-portability-sdk-samples` directory.
+A sample project is provided in the [number-portability-sdk-samples](https://gitlab.com/verenigingcoin-public/coin-sdk-php/tree/master/number-portability-sdk-samples) directory.

 ## Configure Credentials